DenLavrov/DL.Plugins/README.md

     }

 ```
-You can validate any property within validatable class by marking it with ValidationAttribute
+You can validate any property within validatable class by marking it with ValidationAttribute.
+If there are more than one attribute, then property will be valid if all of the conditions are matched.

 ```